UmamiAppearance/NoBroCote/README.md

 **NoBroCote** is designed for the automation of testing JavaScript code which is made for the browser.
 It provides methods to run the code units inside of a headless browser via [Puppeteer](https://github.com/puppeteer/puppeteer). **NoBroCote** makes it possible to test the code via node, without having to open a browser, and also without writing the test environment from scratch every time.
 It is as simple as it gets up to this point.
 More feature may follow.

 # Installation
 **NoBroCote** is made for unit tests with node.js, therefore a installation via npm is advisable.
-As it most likely is only needed for testing with the ``--save-dev`` flag.
+As it is most likely is only needed for testing with the ``--save-dev`` flag.

 ```sh
 npm install no-brote-cote --save-dev